 Permits will need to be paid to your local government, and inspection fees will also ensure you have full legality and authorisation of your build project.

 A seperate project management service can make a big difference to your retail construction build.
-To ensure all stakeholders are included and informed of progress, all phases are monitored, and generally to ensure everything runs smoothly and on time.
+To ensure all stakeholders are in the loop about the progress, all phases are under supervision.
+This will ensure that everything runs smoothly and on time.

 Some other soft cost areas include: construction equipment rental, environmental studies and assessments, health and safety consultants and PR and advertising.